lelloc/doc-admin/content/users-groups-roles/agents.rst

 .. warning::

    The superuser account username is *root@localhost*.
 Don't use the superuser account to work with OTRS!
 Create new agents and work with these accounts instead.
-One of the adverse affects here is that :doc:`../processes-automation/access-control-lists` will not have an effect on this user.
+One of the adverse effects is that :doc:`../processes-automation/access-control-lists` will not have an effect on this user.

 Manage Agents